-The brief eye contact through the delicate face of white; the elaborate design and bold colour of the robe which moved only in time with the elegance of the small, rapid steps; the clear sound of the wooden shoes hitting the cobbled stones in a composed rhythm.
+The brief eye contact through the delicate face of white; the elaborate design and bold colour of the robe which moved only in time with the elegance of the small, rapid steps; the unmistakable sound of the wooden shoes hitting the cobbled stones in a composed rhythm.
 In the electric atmosphere, I was transfixed as I eagerly followed, mesmerised by a figure whose company is only for the invited.

-And she was gone…
+And she was gone.

-Some begin their daily training at a very early age, whilst others choose to enter the profession later in life.
-Either way, you train for life, unless you leave your Okiya – the place where you live, train and are indebted to under contract.
+Some begin their daily training at a very early age, while others enter the profession later in life.
+Either way, you train for life unless you leave your Okiya – where you live, train and are indebted to under contract.

-Hired to attend parties and private gatherings at ochaya (teahouses) and ryōtei (traditional Japanese restaurants), no one knows where a Geisha will be called to work and the exclusivity of their company means they are not a common sight.
+Hired to attend parties and private gatherings at ochaya (teahouses) and ryōtei (traditional Japanese restaurants), no one knows where a Geisha will get the call to work, and the exclusivity of their company means they are not a common sight.
 Not only do you have to pay the equivalent of hundreds or even thousands of dollars but, in many cases, another person must invite you.

 If you think you can stop one to ask for a photo with them, think again.
-I’ve heard of that happen ONCE.
-The Geisha will be out of your sight before you’ve even had the chance to adjust you camera settings and pick your jaw up off the floor.
+I’ve heard of that happening ONCE.
+The Geisha will be out of sight before you’ve even had the chance to adjust your camera settings and pick your jaw up off the floor.

 But you will never forget the moment.

-Top Tips on how you can see a Geisha in Kyoto…
+Top Tips on How You Can See a Geisha in Kyoto

 Where is the Best Area of Gion to See Geisha?

 Gion is now a mish-mash of old narrow alleyways and a modern shopping district with a whole host of department stores.
-Two areas remain the main hubs where the Geisha are called to work – the narrow and mysterious lantern lit street of Pontocho-dori to the west of the river and Hanamikoll-dori on the opposite side, near to the beautifully preserved Shimbashi Street.
+Two areas remain the main hubs where the Geisha work – the little and mysterious lantern-lit street of Pontocho-Dori to the west of the river and Hanamikoll-Dori on the opposite side, near to the beautifully preserved Shimbashi Street.

-I was also informed that the small temples and shrines in this area are where the majority of Geisha go to pray before work and many have been spotted here in full make-up and outfit.
+I was also informed that the small temples and shrines in this area are where the majority of Geisha go to pray before work, and many have been spotted here in full makeup and outfit.